-Lymphoma

-Summary

 Lymphoma is a cancer that affects a part of the immune system called the lymphatic system.
 Like any cancer, the earlier lymphoma is diagnosed, the easier it is to treat.
-In general, HIV treatment (ART) significantly reduces the chance of people with HIV developing lymphoma.
+In general, HIV treatment (Antiretroviral therapy; ART) significantly reduces the chance of people with HIV developing lymphoma.
 ART also strengthens the immune system and this can make the cancer easier to treat.

 About the lymphatic system

 The lymphatic system is an extensive network of vessels that branches out into all parts of the body.
 The lymphatic system helps fight off infections and diseases.
 These vessels carry lymph, a clear fluid that contains cells of the immune system.
 Throughout the lymphatic system, small clusters of tissue, or lymph nodes, trap and filter germs.
 Larger groups of lymph nodes are found in the neck, armpits and groin.
 (These are the "swollen glands" you or your doctor may notice when you are ill.)

 In addition to lymph nodes, other types of lymphatic tissue that are throughout your body include the tonsils, spleen, bone marrow and thymus, as well as patches of lymphatic tissue around your intestines.
 Because the immune system is so extensive, lymphoma can develop in, and spread to, almost any part of the body, including the spinal cord and brain.

 What is lymphoma?

 Lymphoma is an umbrella term used to describe different cancers that affect the lymphatic system.
 There are two main types of lymphoma:

-- Hodgkin's lymphoma

-- non-Hodgkin's lymphoma
+- Hodgkin's lymphoma - non-Hodgkin's lymphoma

 Lymphoma can be further divided into several subtypes based on the appearance of tumours when viewed under a microscope.
 These subtypes can include the following:

 - diffuse large B-cell lymphoma (DLBCL)

 - plasmablastic lymphoma

 - primary effusion lymphoma

 FACT SHEET

-Published 2019

-CONTACT US

-by telephone

-1-800-263-1638 416-203-7122

-by fax

-416-203-8284

-by e-mail

-info@catie.ca

-by mail

-555 Richmond Street West Suite 505, Box 1104 Toronto ON M5V 3B1
+Updated 2025

+www.catie.ca
-- primary CNS lymphoma (this affects the brain and/or spinal cord)

-- Burkitt lymphoma
+- primary CNS lymphoma (this affects the brain and/or spinal cord) - Burkitt lymphoma

 Who is at risk for lymphoma?